Gender

 Gender Pay Gap

-Our mean gender pay gap remains similar to last year—changing slightly from 13.88% to 13.94%, influenced by a decrease in overall headcount.
+Our mean gender pay gap has decreased slightly compared to last year, moving from 13.94% to 13.63%.
+This change is – influenced by an increase in overall female headcount.

-We’ve seen a positive shift in our median gender pay gap, which has reduced from 6.54% to 4.63% this year.
+We’ve also seen a positive shift in our median gender pay gap, which has reduced from 4.63% to 4.26% this year.
 This means the gap between what women and men earn at the mid-point is narrowing.

-Compared to the last eight years, we have recruited more women each year which has improved the proportion of male and female.
-Our focus going forward is to ensure that we continue to support women currently working with us whilst also attracting more women into senior roles and process areas.
+Over the past nine years, we have recruited more women each year, which has improved the overall gender balance.
+Our focus going forward is to continue supporting the women currently working with us, whilst also attracting more women into senior roles and process areas.

 Our focus is to build on our progress by ensuring fair access to opportunity, supporting the women currently working with us, and creating space for growth across all levels of the business.